Analyze the sentiment of social networks, reviews, or customer satisfaction surveys

-Our Sentiment Analysis API performs a detailed and multilingual sentiment analysis on information from different sources.
+Our Sentiment Analysis API performs a detailed, multilingual sentiment analysis on information from different sources.

-The provided text is analyzed to determine if it expresses a positive, neutral or negative sentiment (or if it is impossible to detect).
-To achieve it, the local polarity of the different phrases is identified and the relationship between theme evaluated, which results in a global polarity value of the text as a whole.
+The text provided is analyzed to determine if it expresses a positive, neutral or negative sentiment (or if it is impossible to detect).
+In order to do so, the individual phrases are identified and the relationship between them is evaluated, which results in a global polarity value of the text as a whole.

-In addition to the global polarity and at sentence level, the API uses advanced natural language processing techniques to detect the polarity associated with both the entities and the concepts of the text.
-Besides, it also allows the user to detect the polarity of entities and concepts defined by himself or herself, which makes the service a tool applicable to any kind of scenario.
+In addition to the local and global polarity, the API uses advanced natural language processing techniques to detect the polarity associated with both the entities and the concepts of the text.
+It also allows users to detect the polarity of entities and concepts they define themselves, which makes this tool applicable to any kind of scenario.

 Sentiment at attribute level

-Detect a specific sentiment for an object or any of its qualities.
-Analyze in detail the sentiment of each sentence.
+detects a specific sentiment for an object or any of its qualities, analyzing in detail the sentiment of each sentence.